Flavored leptogenesis and Dirac CP violation: Role of the SSME in the calculation of BR

-Given the existing experimental bound on ${\rm BR}(\mu \rightarrow e\gamma)$, our results can be used, in particular, to further constrain the SSME parameter space (here, in particular range of {\bf a}) along with a possible mass window for the RHNs starting from a TeV to that naturally required for type-I seesaw scale.
+Given the existing experimental bound on ${\rm BR}(\mu \rightarrow e\gamma)$, our results can be used, in particular, to further constrain the SSME parameter space (here, in particular range of {\bf a}) along with a possible mass window for the RHNs starting from a TeV to the one which is canonically required for type-I seesaw scale.
 This requires a more detailed numerical analysis which is beyond the scope of the present work.